Lightning Fill In The Blank

 (SOUNDBITE OF GONG)

-KURTIS: Well, she did very well - seven right for 14 more points.
-That means with 17, she is this week's champion.
-Squeaked one out.
+KURTIS: Well, she had five right for 10 more points, total of 13.
+That means that with 15, Luke is this week's champion.

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)